Universal quantum multi-qubit entangling gates with auxiliary spaces: Introduction

-The Toffoli (controlled-NOT-NOT) gate, a three-qubit conditional operation, is one of the most popular universal multi-qubit quantum gates \cite{synthesis}.
-It is also an essential component in complex quantum algorithms \cite{Gover,Shor,Grover-Toff,QFT-Toff}, quantum error correction \cite{error-correction1,error-correction2}, and quantum fault tolerance \cite{tolerance1,tolerance2}.
+The Toffoli (controlled-controlled-NOT) gate, a three-qubit conditional operation, is one of the most popular universal multi-qubit quantum gates \cite{synthesis,Sawicki2,Sawicki3}.
+It is also an essential component in complex quantum algorithms \cite{Gover,Shor,Long-algorithm,Grover-Toff,QFT-Toff}, quantum error correction \cite{error-correction1,error-correction2}, and quantum fault tolerance \cite{tolerance1,tolerance2}.
 In 1995, Barenco \emph{et al}. \cite{universal} proposed a concrete construction of a three-qubit Toffoli gate with five two-qubit entangled gates.
 When two-qubit gates are restricted to CNOT gates, the optimal cost of a Toffoli gate increases to six \cite{six-Toffoli}.
 In 2013, Yu \emph{et al}. \cite{Five1,Five2} confirmed that the minimum resource for simulating a three-qubit Toffoli gate is five two-qubit gates.
 In 2020, Kiktenko \emph{et al}. \cite{n-Toffoli} constructed a generalized $m$-qubit Toffoli gate with $(2m-3)$ CNOTs based on qudits.
-Independent of the standard decomposition-based approach, Toffoli gates have been implemented experimentally in superconducting circuits \cite{superconducting-Toffoli,error-correction2}, linear optics \cite{T-NatPhy,linear3,linear2,linear4,OAM-linear}, trapped ions \cite{ion}, atoms \cite{atom1,atom3}, and quantum dots \cite{QD}.
+Independent of the standard decomposition-based approach, the realization of Toffoli gate has been proposed theoretically and implemented experimentally in superconducting circuits \cite{superconducting-Toffoli,error-correction2}, linear optics \cite{T-NatPhy,linear3,gate-2015,linear4,OAM-linear}, trapped ions \cite{ion}, atoms \cite{atom1,atom3}, and quantum dots \cite{QD}.